About permeable pavement

 About the City Hall parking lot project

-The rear employee parking lot at City Hall was built in 1976 and had reached the end of the material’s life cycle.
-The objective of the replacement project is to reduce overall maintenance of the parking lot and to reduce the amount of storm water runoff to the combined storm/sanitary sewer system.
+The rear employee parking lot at City Hall had reached the end of the material’s life cycle.
+The new parking lot was designed to reduce overall maintenance and reduce storm water runoff to the combined storm/sanitary sewer system.

-The City Hall parking lot utilizes permeable asphalt.
+The new parking lot utilizes permeable asphalt.
 Due to frequent and heavy use of this lot, permeable pavement is used in the parking spaces with heavy-duty pavement in the drive aisles.

 The City was awarded a New York State Department of Environmental Conservation (NYSDEC) Water Quality Improvement Project (WQIP) grant to fund 85% of the construction and project administration costs.
 The project provides for other public and private building owners a demonstration of construction and potential system benefits.

-Project questions: Please contact city Project Manager Robert Terrell in the Division of Architectural Services at 428-6845 or email him.
+If you'd like additional information about contruction, please contact Project Manager Robert Terrell in the Division of Architectural Services at 428-6845 or email him.